jpype-project/jpype/doc/develguide.rst

 On CPython extensions
 ~~~~~~~~~~~~~~~~~~~~~

-CPython is somewhat of a nightmare to program in.
-It is not that they did not
+CPython is challenging to program in.
-try to document the API, but it is darn complex.
+It is not that it is undocumented, but it is darn complex.
 The problems extend well
 beyond the reference counting system that we have worked around.
 In
 particular, the object model though well developed is very complex, often to
 get it to work you must follow letter for letter the example on the CPython